riptano/ComboAMI/README.md

     --username <user>
         The username provided during DSE registration
-        -p is REQUIRED in order to use this option REQUIRED for a DSE installation
+        --password is REQUIRED in order to use this option REQUIRED for a DSE installation

     --password <pass>
         The password provided during DSE registration
-        -u is REQUIRED in order to use this option REQUIRED for a DSE installation
+        --username is REQUIRED in order to use this option REQUIRED for a DSE installation

     --analyticsnodes <#>